wdmartins/pi-robot-car/README.md

 Block diagram

+In the block diagram above the green boxes represent the implementaton of this project.

 ## MJPEG Streamer

 The MJPEG streamer project is used to stream the camera module video feed.
 Follow the complete instructions in the following link.